cyberbotics/webots-doc/robotis-op2/symmetry.md

 ```

 Then save the file, press the build button and finally revert the simulation to
 start the new controller.
-This example is well suited for the cross-compilation
+This example is well suited for the remote compilation
-and we recommended that you start by testing the cross-compilation tool by using
+and we recommended that you start by testing the remote compilation tool by using
 this example.